Looking for things to do in Westport? You’ve landed in the right place!

 Table of Contents

-The best things to do in Westport, Ireland
+Our favourite things to do in Westport

 In the first section of this guide, you’ll discover what to do in Westport.
 In the second section, you’ll find things to do near Westport (within reasonable driving distance).

 If you’re wondering what to do in Westport that’ll get the blood flowing while treating you to some incredible scenery, the Great Western Greenway should tickle your fancy.

 Following part of the old Midlands Great Western Railway route that closed in 1937, it’s now become a 43km cycle trail that meanders its way through Mayo from Westport to Achill, via Newport and several other towns and villages.

 Free from the sound of droning traffic and containing only a few gentle inclines for any inexperienced cyclists, it’s a perfect slice of escapism (and exercise!).

 2. Climb Croagh Patrick